pascaluntill/slate/source/includes/general/_general.md

 * <b>Menu items:</b> When a certain article is a menu (`IsMenu` = true), the list of “must-have options” (`Options`) for this article acts as a list of article-groups.
 You may order one article per option and this article needs to be included into order as “Menu item”.
 * <b>Article message:</b> Text which may be informative either for certain order item, the order part or the complete order.

 To identify the item type, there is the `OrderItemType` field in the [OrderItem](#orderitem) structure.
-It is not required to specify in [CreateOrder](#createorder) request if certain article has `IsMenu` enabled: the only requirement is to identify it’s menu items.
+It is not required to specify in [CreateOrderRequest](#createorder-request) if certain article has `IsMenu` enabled: the only requirement is to identify it’s menu items.
 Below there are a few examples.
 Order items are shown hierarchically just for convenience.
 In the list of items they follow one after another.

 * <b>List of regular articles:</b>
     * Article 1: `OrderItemType` = 0